djmrFunnyMan/06501550/README.md

 ## Goal

-The purpose of this repro is to isolate how changing how the literal `23.53` is provided propagates through the shader pipeline.
+The purpose of this repro is to isolate how changing the data type of the literal `23.53` propagates through the shader pipeline on Intel graphics.

 The code compares two paths: